 Friends does not assume responsibility for programs and projects that would normally be funded through public monies.
 Friends efforts are an enhancement to, and not a replacement for, governmental support of the library.

-Friends also assist the Library during some of their events by providing refreshments, including our famous gummy worms, or as they are better known – “Book Worms”.
-These events include Rox in Sox, the Storytelling Festival, Music and Author Nights, and Knights of Veritas.
+Friends also assists the Library during some events, including Rox in Sox, the Storytelling Festival, Music and Author Nights, and Knights of Veritas.

-In the Spring of 1953, a small group of people interested in libraries got together to paint the walls of the Lake Oswego Library.
-This was not a huge task as the library at that time consisted of one room in City Hall.
-From that beginning, a more formal organization was formed “to help publicize the library, to raise funds to augment the budget and to organize a long-range plan for expansion and building,” according to early records.
+In the Spring of 1953, a small group of library enthusiasts came together to paint the walls of the Lake Oswego Library.
+This was not a huge task, as the library at that time consisted of one room in City Hall.
+From that initial group, a more formal organization was formed “to help publicize the library, to raise funds to augment the budget and to organize a long-range plan for expansion and building,” according to early records.

 We are always happy to have new members and volunteers to share in "doing good" and supporting the Lake Oswego Library and it's vital programs!